Home » Employment » CV vs Resume: Discover the Best Choice for You

 • Limited to two pages or less and often just one page

-• Cannot be used in academic or research settings
+• Resumes cannot be used in academic or research settings

 So, which one should you use?